ppy/osu-wiki/news/2020/2020-07-02-mappers-report-may-june.md

 ### Ticle (osu!mania)

-Despite not being around for long, **[Ticle](https://osu.ppy.sh/users/11602148)** has been able to develop an explosive style of LN mapping.
+Despite not being around for long, **::Ticle::{ user-id=11602148 }** has been able to develop an explosive style of LN mapping.
 Their takes on electronic tracks are heavily expressive and intuitive, yet come with a particular level of detail and rigidity.
 The end results are highly addictive LN maps for both players and mappers alike!
 Recently, they have been able to gain attention with their debut in the loved section [tomatoism – UMP9](https://osu.ppy.sh/beatmapsets/970727#mania/2032725).
 However, we believe that is just the beginning of their showcase-worthy mapping career.

 An example of a map which demonstrates this is their rendition of [Sta - 99 Glooms](https://osu.ppy.sh/beatmapsets/961775#mania/2013908).
 Its liberal usage of flams and more detailed interpretation of the track's various piano and synth are what really take it a step above the rest.
 Another notable work of theirs is [sasakure.UK - Jack-the-Ripper](https://osu.ppy.sh/beatmapsets/1130177#mania/2360897), a map featuring complex timing and even more complex representation of the track's guitar sounds.